-Polyglutamine CAG Repeats
+CAG Repeats Causing Polyglutamine Aggregates

-Huntington’s disease (HD) is a rare, dominantly -inherited, fatal neurodegenerative disorder, with symptoms such as uncontrolled movements, cognitive impairments and emotional disturbances worsening over time.
+Huntington’s disease (HD) is a rare, dominantly-inherited, fatal neurodegenerative disorder, with symptoms such as uncontrolled movements, cognitive impairments and emotional disturbances worsening over time.

-HD is caused by the toxic aggregation of mutant huntingtin protein, leading to progressive neuron loss in the brain.
-It is one of at least 30 known repeat expansion disorders, or diseases caused by the repetition of simple DNA sequences.
+HD is primarily caused by the toxic aggregation of mutant huntingtin protein, leading to progressive neuronal loss in the brain.
+It is one of at least 30 known repeat expansion disorders or diseases caused by the repetition of simple DNA sequences.
 In the case of HD, the wildtype huntingtin gene has a region in which a three-base sequence, CAG, is repeated many times.
 When CAG is repeated 35 or fewer times in this region, the resulting protein behaves normally.
 When CAG is repeated more than 36 times in this region, the resulting protein becomes toxic and causes HD.